Kantilo Nilamadhaba Temple, Nayagarh, Odisha

 The Kantilo Nilamadhaba Temple is an architectural achievement that follows the Kalinga style of Odisha’s Pancharatha architecture, and, located on twin hills, the towering deul (spire) and walls of the Jain alritharas exemplify the artistic and devotional creations of Kalingan artisans of past eras by dramatizing Hindu epics.

 The temple grounds house several shrines, Kashi Vishwa, Maa Bimala, and Lord Siddheswar; Lord Siddheswar includes a highly unique pinstoned, Shiva linga that moves with the Sun, a highly artistic, purposeful application of celestial movements in architecture.
-The nilamadhaba temple kantilo odisha temple face each direction normally faces east to symbolize the rising of knowledge.
+The nilamadhaba temple kantilo odisha temple face each direction; normally, it faces east to symbolize the rising of knowledge.

 The temple site, also located at the Triveni Sangam, Mahanadi, Kuanria & Kusumi Rivers, is even more important than sites like Prayagraj, home of Beni Madhava, the place where Ganges, Yamuna & Saraswati Gods unite.
 Guests are amazed by the sweeping views of the Mahanadi River and thick forests, There was a devotee’s festival here that was accessible to both devotion and an amazing view of a wide river and calm forest.
 Of course, don’t forget to bring back some brass utensils from local merchants from this craft based on the temple’s remembrance.